Romonaga/rpiLightSystem/README.md

 The website as well as the supporting servers like mysql, Mosquitto, do not have to run on the same machine as rpiLightSystem.
 At our lab, we are running these things off of a linux server.
 However, the system is designed to run on a Raspberry PI.
 It is important to note that if you have multiple rpiLightSystems you wish to control, you only need to set-up one device as the master to host the website as well as mysql and mosquitto.

 These directions are assuming you wish to setup the website, mysql, mosquitto on a raspberrypi.
 It also assumes that this machine is configured to access the network.
+I again can not stress enough that you should do this with a fresh Raspberry Pi.

 1. Install Apache
     * sudo apt install apache2